-The Woodward 2301D controls load sharing and speed of generators driven by diesel or gaseous engines.
+The Woodward 2301D and the 2301D-EC (Extended Communications) controls load sharing and speed of generators driven by diesel or gaseous engines.
 (These power sources are referred to as "prime movers" throughout this manual.)
 The 2301D is a microprocessor-based digital control designed to include the functions of and be compatible with 2301A load sharing controls.
 The increased flexibility of software allows the 2301D to include control functions that required additional equipment in previous versions of 2301A control systems.
-The 2301D therefore is suitable for upgrading existing control systems or increased functionality in new installations.
+The 2301D therefore is suitable for upgrading existing control systems for increased functionality in new installations.